 Rooted in Scripture and theology, students are taught how to communicate these truths in a loving way through various ministry skills.

-Each MA program has a unique ministry skill emphasis such as Biblical Counseling, Cross-Cultural Ministry, or Media and Communication.
+Each MA program has a unique ministry skill emphasis such as Biblical Counseling, Cross-Cultural Ministries, or Media and Communication.
 The ThM program deepens these skills by including additional upper level classes in preaching, teaching, and church leadership.

 4. Spiritual Life